CenturyLinkCloud/PublicKB/Security/centurylink-cloud-guide-to-vormetric-dsm.md

     Primary Security Server system administrator password:xxxxxxxx

     This Security Server host name[VA1CCVADSM01.CCVA.COM]:
-    The name of your organizational unit:CenturyLink Cloud The name of your organization:CenturyLink
+    The name of your organizational unit:Lumen Cloud The name of your organization:Lumen
     The name of your City or Locality:Bellevue
     The name of your State or Province:WA
     Your two-letter country code[US]:US